Oral copulation – Penal Code 288a

-Under California Penal Code Section 288a, it is a crime to commit the act of oral copulation.
-Specifically under California law, it is a crime to commit the act of oral copulation with a minor or by force or fear.
+Under California Penal Code Section 288a, it is a crime to commit the act of oral copulation with a minor or by use of force or fear.
 Oral copulation is any contact, no matter how slight, between the mouth of one person and the sexual organ or anus of another person.
 Penetration is not required.

 There are many different circumstances in which the crime of oral copulation can be committed.
 A number of the situations depend on the age of the victim.
 If the victim is under 18 years of age, then the victim is not legally able to give you consent.